 7. Heel

-How to teach it: Use a leash and treats to guide your dog beside your leg.
+Using a leash and treats, lead your dog around your leg as a teaching technique.
 Say “heel” and reward when they walk calmly next to you.

 8. Wait